jramos0/sovereign-university-data/courses/btc401/en.md

 ### Why Bitcoin?

 Running a Bitcoin-based business comes with its own challenges and opportunities.
-Sharing personal anecdotes about how abandoning blockchain buzzwords led to success in certain ventures and the importance of understanding Bitcoin deeply to avoid common pitfalls.
+Sharing personal anecdotes about how abandoning blockchain buzzwords led to success in certain ventures and how important it is to deeply understand Bitcoin to avoid common pitfalls.

 ### Education Initiatives in Bitcoin

 The Plan ₿ Network initiative, supported by Fulgur Ventures and Tether, is rooted in Lugano and focused on developing Bitcoin education globally.
-The PlanB School offers comprehensive programs covering technical aspects of Bitcoin, its history, and the business side of running Bitcoin-related ventures.
+The Plan ₿ School offers comprehensive programs covering technical aspects of Bitcoin, its history, and the business side of running Bitcoin-related ventures.

 ### Conclusion